Laurence Olivier Award for Best New Dance Production

-The Laurence Olivier Award for Best New Dance Production is an annual award presented by the Society of London Theatre in recognition of achievements in professional London theatre.
+The Laurence Olivier Award for Best New Dance Production is an annual award presented by the Society of London Theatre in recognition of the "world-class status of London theatre."
 The awards were established as the Society of West End Theatre Awards in 1976, and renamed in 1984 in honour of English actor and director Laurence Olivier.

 This award was first presented in 1983, as Outstanding New Dance Production of the Year.
 After the 1985 presentation, the award was set aside from 1986 to 1992, returning in 1993 under its current name.